-For the first few years as a wedding photographer I covered weddings alone.
-Some weddings were harder than others, but eventually it taught me how to photograph officially and quick, so I’m definitely comfortable photographing large events on my own, but sometimes it was just impossible to be in two places at the same time.
+My first few years of photographing weddings I was usually the only photographer.
+Some weddings were harder than others, but eventually it taught me how to photograph efficiently and quickly but sometimes it is impossible to be in two places at the same time.

 I’m not gonna list pros and cons of having two photographers because the only cons is a little higher cost.
 What I’m gonna do is list you reasons why you might want to hire two photographers and scenarios when having one is just enough.